Did this woman win the billion-dollar Powerball jackpot?

 “Integrity and transparency are incredibly important to us, so we will probably not know for months and months.
 They have up to a year to come forward.’’

-The California Lottery did not immediately respond to a request for further information from The Independent.

-The winner will have to choose whether to accept a lump sump payment of $558million or receive $1.08 bn in annualised payments over 30 years, before tax.
+The winner will have to choose whether to accept a lump sump payment of $558m or receive $1.08bn in annualised payments over 30 years, before tax.

 Wednesday’s Powerball was the sixth-largest US lottery prize and third-largest Powerball jackpot behind the record-breaking $2.04bn Powerball which was won last year in California.